Learn-Programming-CliffHouse/Python-101/Lab 1.md

 You're done!
 Congrats!
 This is going to be one of the longest labs you work on and probably one where you learn the most.
 To submit, push your lab-1 branch to github and open a PR request.
 Add the professor as a reviewer and then let them know you are ready for grading.

+1. Save your work.
+2. Commit your changes in GitHub Desktop.
+   - Click on "Changes" in the left sidebar.
+   - Write a commit message like "Completed Lab 2: Draw Something to the Screen".
+   - Click "Commit to lab-2".
+3. Push your changes to GitHub.
+   - Click on "Push origin" in the top bar.
+4. Create a pull request in GitHub
+    - Go to your repository on GitHub.
+    - Click on "Pull requests" in the top menu.
+    - Click on "New pull request".
+    - Select `lab-2` as the branch you want to merge into `main`.
+    - Click "Create pull request".
+    - Add a title and description, then click "Create pull request".
+5. Let the instructor know that you have completed the lab by sending a message.

 # Rubric

 Total Points: 10